renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 Explanation:
 - Line 6: `type` specifies which kind of debugger we are using.
 For GDB, this must be `cppgdb`
 - Line 7: `project` specifies the kind of project, which is `CMakeLists.txt` for CMake projects (this is initially already correct)
-- Line 8: `projectTarget` is the selected target, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
+- Line 8: `projectTarget` is the selected target, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct).
+Notice that this is a fully qualified path, making it impractical to share this file with other instances.
-- Line 9: `name` is the name of the project, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
+- Line 9: `name` is the name of the project, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct).
+Again, this is a fully qualifed path
 - Line 10: `program` is the executable name, in this case `demo.elf`
 - Line 11: `request` is the way the debugger starts the session.
 As we would like to start our application, we use `launch` (it is also possible to attach to a running application)